Connecticut Teens in Severe Crash in Orange

 An man who lives close to the crash site extricated one of the girls from the vehicle and called police to report the accident.
 He spent time talking with the stuck passengers and trying to keep them calm while emergency response teams came to the scene.
 According to police reports, all of the teenagers were taken to Yale New Haven Hospital for treatment.
 Police did not say if a cause of the accident had been identified.

-New Haven car accidents may lead to severe injuries for victims.
+Car accidents may lead to severe injuries for victims.
 Passengers often sustain serious bodily harm, and they may have to undergo long-term medical treatment.
 For younger victims, this can critically disrupt the educational process and result in numerous lost opportunities.
 Families of victims may be strained by mental trauma and medical expenses.
 An auto accident attorney could help reconstruct crashes, which may be able to help these victims pursue compensation.
+At the law office of D'Amico & Pettinicchi, our team of personal injury attorneys have years of experience handing car accident lawsuits and we are ready to help you today.